chris-caballero/Bash-Shell-Project/README.md

 #### GIT_Log is the commit log for our repository

 ## Makefile:
-	(1) There will not be an executable when you first use this so running "make" from within the Basic_Shell folder should work to compile the processes.
-	(2) I am a bit rusty with makefiles so I kind of just did it in a long string.
-	(3) Once you type run 'make', you can run the shell using './shell' (4) To remove the executable type 'make clean'
+	(1) First run 'make', you can then run the shell using './shell' (2) To remove the executable type 'make clean'

 ## Known Bugs:
 	(1) The number of processes shown at the end of execution may be wrong if an invalid process